 Veterans Benefits: “Aid and Attendance Pension” allows qualified Vets or their surviving spouse to receive up to $20,000 annually to help pay for the cost of home care.

 Life Insurance Settlement: Another option is to consider a Life Settlement, meaning an unneeded or unaffordable life insurance policy can be sold for a percentage of the face value.
 These options are little known and worth consideration when sorting out ways to pay for non-medical home care for a loved one.

 At Freedom Home Care, we can help you navigate through the funding options available to you.
-We also do our best to make care affordable by working with each individual family to provide the care needed within their budget.
 Please contact Freedom Home Care at 507-387-HOME (4663) if you have questions about paying for care for your loved one.